nhofman/dualSeq_pipe/README.md

 ## Input

 #### Required:
-- **groups file**: A comma- or tab-separated file that describes all input data.
+- **data file**: A comma- or tab-separated file that describes all input data.
 The samples are listed line by line.

 | Column names | Description |
 |--------------|--------------|